 Nuun Sport Tablets

-Nuun sport tablets are my second favorite option!
+Nuun sports tablets are my second favorite option!
 They are tablets that dissolve in your water and after I drink a glass I get an almost immediate feeling of balance and restoration.
 They are great for those that travel.
-They are not sugar free like some of the other options though.
+They are not sugar-free like some of the other options though.
 But they are gluten, soy, and dairy free.
 They are also certified vegan.

-While they do have a bit of carbs, they do seem to align within a keto diet.
+While they do have a bit of carb, they do seem to align with a keto diet.

 What is a ketogenic diet?